-Smoking offshore is allowed but, for obvious safety reasons, only in designated areas.
-You are NOT allowed to take any source of ignition offshore.
-Matches for lighting cigarettes are provided in the smoking areas.
+For safety reasons, on some platforms, smoking in designated areas is allowed.
+You are NOT allowed to take a lighter offshore.
+Matches are provided in smoking areas.

 Most companies have a random drug testing policy.

-Before traveling offshore, oil and gas employees must undergo a medical to ensure they are fit to do so.
+Before traveling offshore, oil and gas employees must undergo a medical.

 Once offshore, all installations have a medic present to look after the general health of staff and deal with any medical emergencies.